OBOAcademy/obook/docs/lesson/term-request.md

 1. Please include:
 	1. A definition in the proper format
 	1. Sources/cross references for synonyms
-	1. Your ORCID or the URL for your ClinGen working group
+	1. Your ORCID or the URL for your group
 	1. Add any additional comments at the end
-1. Nicole will automatically be tagged
+1. A Mondo curator will automatically be tagged to review your issue
-1. Please email Nicole or comment on the ticket (Nicole will be emailed) if you have any additional questions or need the ticket is high priority
+1. Please indicate in the the issue if the issue should be considered high priority

 See [video](https://drive.google.com/file/d/14g9y1nmCmRTkPB1fa6y_jIW3lHyFV4-g/view?resourcekey)